xCuri0/ReBarUEFI/README.md

 ### Build
 Use the provided buildffs.py script after cloning inside an edk2 tree to build the DXE driver.
 ReBarState can be built on Windows or Linux using CMake.

+### FAQ
+#### Why don't BAR sizes above x size work ?
+If you can't use 4GB and larger sizes it means your BIOS doesn't support large BARs.
+If you can't use above 1GB then either 4G decoding is disabled or your BIOS isn't allocating your GPU in the 64-bit region.
+It needs to be figured out how to patch the BIOS to remove these artificial limitations.

+#### Will less than optimal BAR sizes still give a performance increase ?
+On my system with an i5 3470 and Sapphire Nitro+ RX 580 8GB with Nimez drivers/registry edit I get an upto 12% FPS increase with 2GB BAR size.
+It appears AMD requires a minimum of 2GB BAR for the driver to take advantage of it not sure about Nvidia.

+#### I set an unsupported BAR size and my system won't boot
+CMOS reset should fix it but in some motherboards it doesn't which means you will have to either boot with iGPU only or use BIOS flashback/recovery.

+#### Will it work on x system ?
+As long as you have 4G decode try it and see.
+If you don't have 4G decode visible you can check the hidden BIOS settings with [Universal IFR Extractor](https://github.com/LongSoft/Universal-IFR-Extractor/releases) and set it using [grub-mod-setup_var](https://github.com/datasone/grub-mod-setup_var).

 ## Credit
 Linux kernel especially the amdgpu driver